Kyle Rittenhouse tells Tucker Carlson authorities failed the city of Kenosha

 Mr Rittenhouse told Carlson that he had been in Kenosha on 25 August to help protect businesses being hit by rioters.

-He said during the interview that he had tried to turn himself into police in Kenosha, but was unable to because of barricades and fences, so he drove 20 miles and turned himself in to Antioch Police Department.
+He said during the interview that he had tried to turn himself in to the police in Kenosha, but was unable to because of barricades and fences, so he drove 20 miles and turned himself in to the Antioch Police Department.

-Mr Rittenhouse said he did not think he would be arrested as he had acted in self-defence, but that he was detained because of a “mob mentality” and videos of the incident that had emerged.
+Mr Rittenhouse said he did not think he would be arrested as he had acted in self defence, but that he was detained because of a “mob mentality” and videos of the incident that had emerged.

 Join our new commenting forum